reinaldogpn/windows-post-install/README.md

 This batch script automatically installs the programs I use in my PC, runs updates and apply some personal preferences.

-Works fine on Windows 10/11.
+Works fine on Windows 10 or higher.

 #
 ### How to use